Challenging Assumptions –Turning Religion Inside Out

 While Jews are well accustomed to wrestling with the implications of sacred texts, many Christians are not.
 They have been taught to accept the interpretations they have been given as a matter of faith.
 Daring to ponder or question the deeper implications of these actual texts has been seen as both arrogant and heretical.

-Dr. Reuther also addressed the word “domination” from which women were excluded and “spiritual capacity” in which women were included.
-She called for a profound and well-justified rethinking of the meaning of “dominion” which, in its current usage, has been mistakenly taken as justification for human beings to devastate the wonder of the earth and the exquisite balance of all its creatures.
+Dr. Ruether also addressed the word “domination,” from which women were excluded, and “spiritual capacity,” in which women were included.
+She called for a profound and well-justified rethinking of the meaning of “dominion.”
+This term, in its current usage, has been mistakenly used as justification for humans to devastate the earth and its exquisite balance of creatures.

 Dr. Mehnaz Afridi